 Most frequently, Adam works with the following types of clients:

-- Private entities, including those in high tech, medical, and financial industries
+- Private entities, from small companies to Fortune 500 companies, including those in high tech, medical, retail, manufacturing, and financial industries

 - Public entities including school districts, county offices of education, special districts, and cities